madhankumar0505/amfoss-tasks/task-03/README.md

-HACKERRANK USERNAME : madhankumar05
+HACKERRANK USERNAME : @madhankumar05

 This task didnt go well for me.
-I didnt make any notable measures in my school to learn c++.
-So I did start learning python (50% completed) from codecademy.
-And I had to attend this programming task with that knowledge.
-I was able to hardly complete one program.
-But still I feel satisfied for trying all the problems from the task.
+I was able to complete only four code challenges sucessfully with 100 points.
+The minimum ninja sum challenge gave me only 40 points.
+Other code challenges didnot give hands for me.
+Yet satisfied for trying my best :)